Charles Newton (American football)

-Charles Edward Newton (November 15, 1916 – April 5, 1994) was an American football quarterback, running back, and fullback who played two seasons in the National Football League (NFL) for the Philadelphia Eagles.
-He played college football at the University of Washington and was drafted in the second round of the 1939 NFL Draft.
+Charles "Chuck" Edward Newton (November 15, 1916 – April 5, 1994) was an American professional football quarterback, running back, and fullback who played two seasons in the National Football League (NFL) for the Philadelphia Eagles.
+He played college football at the University of Washington and was drafted in the second round of the 1939 NFL draft.

 College

 Newton was a three-year letterman including at quarterback while at Washington, from 1936 to 1938.